-- Congress must support the inclusion of sustainability in the 2020-2025 Dietary Guidelines for Americans.
-Policy solutions that generate net public benefit across sectors demonstrate responsible stewardship of public resources and should appeal to members of Congress representing a range of interests.
-Congress should actively support the inclusion of sustainability principles and research in the 2020-2025 Dietary Guidelines for Americans-ensuring that public health, rather than food industry interests, remains the driving force in federal policymaking-and should provide federal agencies with the funding and resources needed to effectively implement dietary guidance across key federal nutrition programs. - Congress should enable more publicly funded research on diets that are both healthy and sustainable.
+• Congress should enable more publicly funded research on diets that are both healthy and sustainable.
 Congress can support continued interdisciplinary research on dietary sustainability by providing government agencies and research institutions with greater funding opportunities in this field.
 Although much is understood about the environmental impacts of current diets, more research is required to evaluate the synergies and tradeoffs between healthy diets and the environmental, social, and economic dimensions of sustainability.
+It is past time that the Dietary Guidelines for Americans, supported by the best available research, be equipped to address the most pressing public health challenges of our lifetime.

 More work is needed on the cost of sustainable diets, how dietary choices affect the livelihoods and well-being of people and communities, and the impacts and tradeoffs of various measures of environmental sustainability (for example, air pollution, biodiversity, heat-trapping emissions, land use, soil health, and water pollution and use).
 Greater breadth and depth of data is also needed to assess the environmental impact associated with a wider range of foods, production practices, and geographic regions with specificity.
 Further developing this body of research is essential to understanding the ways in which healthy dietary patterns can support the viability of small and mid-sized farms and food businesses and facilitate equitable opportunities for communities to build wealth and resilience in the face of climate change.